Château Peyredon Lagravette Haut-Médoc 2016 - Cru Bourgeois

 About wine:

-This 4-hectare property is planted with old vines, some of which date back to the replanting after the great frost of 1956.
-The wine develops concentration due to low yields as well as fresh blackcurrant aromas typical of this vintage.
-Drink from 2022.
+This 4-hectare estate is planted with old vines, some of which date back to the replanting following the great frost of 1956.
+The wine develops concentration due to low yields, as well as fresh blackcurrant aromas typical of this vintage.
+Best enjoyed starting in 2022.

 Jancis Robinson